The Time for the Epoch of Indivisible Security Has Come

 The primary issue for Russia is not Ukraine, important though that is, it is that the USA is ringing Russia with potentially nuclear-tipped cruise missiles, probably so-called 'low yield' tactical nuclear weapons.
 These missiles will eventually be hypersonic and therefore very difficult for Russia to shoot down.
 In fact, given the length of Russia border, it will be impossible to shoot them all down.
 Together, these threaten the end of the Russian State.
 If the US/NATO refuses to remove these nuclear weapons from its border, what options does it have?

 As the Russian President said on the 13th of March 2024, although in the context of Ukraine, Russia is mainly interested in it's own security.
 How could it not be?
 This is normal for all countries.
-Once again, Russia is obliquely pointing out that security is indivisible - there must be security for all, not just for one side, whether the Russian Federation, Ukraine, Germany, France, United Kingdom, or the United States.
+Once again, Russia is obliquely pointing out that security is indivisible - there must be security for all, not just for one side, whether the Russian Federation, Ukraine, Germany, France, United Kingdom, all of greater Eurasia.
+And absolutely inevitably, sooner or later the United States and other nuclear powers will realise they have to agree to indivisible security if they themselves are to be secure.
 The Russian President keeps emphasizing this.
 On June 14 2024, in a meeting with senior Foreign Ministry officials, Mr. Putin said:

 "Clearly, a new equal and indivisible security framework must be created in Eurasia in the foreseeable future.
 We are ready for a substantive discussion on this subject with all countries and associations that may be interested in it..."